VERA TESCHOW.CA

 Picture

 BTW, is it me, or are teachers getting younger and smarter?
 I remember when I first started my original website with a web savvy friend of mine at www.verateschow.com and my Grade 7s all thought I was famous, haha!
-Even when I figured out how to build a weebly site on my own and moved here to VeraTeschow.ca I was one of only a few teachers I knew who was online, activity sharing the teaching and learning journey.
+Even when I figured out how to build a Weebly site on my own and moved here to VeraTeschow.ca I was one of only a few teachers I knew who was online, actively sharing the teaching and learning journey.
 Suddenly I’m old and surrounded by brilliant, tech-savvy educators who regularly — in under and hour — throw together a dazzling blog post that would take me 3 days to assemble!
 I’m kind of seriously impressed, people!!

 Undeterred, I continued to search, and intended to build at least a base this weekend.
 All I wanted, really, was a white board and/or chart stand that I could customize with a hypothetical welcome message and instruction, some sort of “woke” virtual poster with an inspirational message and a picture of a black, indigenous or queer woman on it (bonus for all three!!) which I would rotate monthly, and a bookcase with clickable books and math manipulatives on it.